Principal Office: UK

 Grant Programs for Agriculture, Energy, Environment, Natural Resources

 Maendeleo Agricultural Enterprise.
-The MAEF makes grants and loans to small and medium-sized enterprises along the agricultural value chain in East Africa.
+The MAEF made grants and loans to small and medium-sized enterprises along the agricultural value chain in East Africa.

-MAEF offers financial support to input suppliers; agricultural traders; agricultural processors; and exporters.
-Its investment packages normally combine three types of funding:
+Its investment packages normally combined three types of funding:

 - Non-recoverable grants to deliver training and support directly to farmers on issues of production, supply, aggregation, standards, storage, and other market-accessing constraints;